FATCA Exemption: Who Qualifies & How to Avoid Reporting

 Who Has to File a FATCA Report?

-• Expats who file their taxes individually must file a FATCA report if they own more than $200,000 in specified foreign financial assets on the last day of the year or $300,000 at any point during the year.
+• Married taxpayers filing a joint return while living abroad must file a FATCA report if they own more than $400,000 in specified foreign financial assets on the last day of the year or $600,000 at any point during the year.
+When living in the US, these thresholds are just one quarter of these amounts.

-• Expats who file a joint tax return with their spouse must file a FATCA report if they own more than $400,000 in specified foreign financial assets on the last day of the year or $600,000 at any point during the year.
+• Everyone else who does not file as Married Filing Jointly and is living abroad must file a FATCA report if they own more than $200,000 in specified foreign financial assets on the last day of the year or $300,000 at any point during the year.
+When living in the US, these thresholds are also just one quarter of these amounts.

 • Foreign financial instruments